-\begin{itemize} \item \textit{Prediction Error}-based IM \citep{schmidhuber1991possibility,pathak2017curiosity,burda2018exploration} rewards experiences that are predicted poorly by models trained on $h_t$.
-This helps when unpredictability given $h_t$ is good signal for the \voiwords{} gained from the observation- thus, for $\Fshape$ based on dynamics models there must be \textit{minimal stochasticity} (stochastic transitions are always unpredictable but yield no information) and in general \textit{most information must be task-relevant} (so the information gained has value).
-For example, \citet{burda2018exploration} observed dynamics-based $\Fshape$ failing in the `noisy TV' problem, where a TV that changes channels randomly maximizes $\Fshape$ despite providing no information.
-This motivated their design of \textit{RND}, which only predicts features of the current state.
-However, RND would still fail in problems that don't meet the second criterion, e.g. an infinite TV problem where the TV has infinite unique channels that provide useless information. \item \textit{Entropy bonus} IM is proportional to the entropy of the MDP policy's action distribution \citep{szepesvari2010algorithms,mnih2016asynchronous,haarnoja2017reinforcement}.
+\begin{itemize} \item \textit{Prediction Error}-based IM \citep{schmidhuber1991possibility,pathak2017curiosity} rewards experiences that are predicted poorly by models trained on $h_t$.
+This helps when unpredictability given $h_t$ is good signal for the value of the information gained from the observation- thus, for IM based on dynamics models there must be \textit{minimal stochasticity} (stochastic transitions are always unpredictable but yield no information) and in general \textit{most information must be task-relevant} (so the information gained has value). \item \textit{Count-based} IM \citep{bellemare2016unifying,burda2018exploration,lobel2023flipping} provide a reward bonus for visiting states that have been visited less frequently, or in the case of large continuous state spaces pseudo-counts are used to group similar states into the same bucket.
+For example, \citet{burda2018exploration} observed dynamics prediction error failing in the `noisy TV' problem, where a TV that changes channels randomly maximizes the intrinsic reward despite providing no information.
+This motivated their design of \textit{RND}, which only predicts features of the current state as an estimate for how many times that state, or similar states, had already been visited.
+However, these types of IM can be counterproductive when the novelty of a state is a poor signal for how valuable it is to explore it, e.g. an ``infinite TV problem" where the TV has infinite unique channels that provide useless information. \item \textit{Entropy bonus} IM is proportional to the entropy of the MDP policy's action distribution \citep{szepesvari2010algorithms,mnih2016asynchronous,haarnoja2017reinforcement}.
 This increases the estimated return of more stochastic $\pi$, so it can be understood as adding in the value of exploring a wider range of actions.
-This helps when $\alg^\gsup$ gets stuck in local maxima, but breaks down if the scale of the intrinsic rewards is too high, because overly random behavior is unlikely to reach interesting states, or could even be dangerous, e.g., if the increase in entropy when the robot overextends its joints outweighed the negative extrinsic rewards from the damage that does, it could encourage the robot to destroy itself.
+This helps when RL algorithms get stuck in local maxima, but breaks down if the scale of the intrinsic rewards is too high, because overly random behavior is unlikely to reach interesting states, or could even be dangerous, e.g., if the increase in entropy when the robot overextends its joints outweighed the negative extrinsic rewards from the damage that does, it could encourage the robot to destroy itself.